-It is said he liked flowers as a young child and whenever he was upset, he was given a flower to sooth him.
+It is said he liked flowers as a young child, and whenever he was upset, he was given a flower to soothe him.

 The names that Linnaeus assigned live on unchanged and are distinguished by an “L.” after their name.
 And, it was Linnaeus himself who said: